Charting the Conformal Manifold of Holographic CFT$_2$'s: Deformations

 There are such wide volumes inside the 3-dimensional parameter space inside which the perturbative stability of the deformations is ensured (see fig.~\ref{fig:stabilityomega}).
 This is for example the case if

 and $\chi_{1}$ arbitrary.

 The moduli space of this deformation is governed by the metric

 which corresponds to the leading order in the large-$N$ limit of the Zamolodchikov metric of the holographic conformal manifold.
-Therefore, there are no infinite distances inside the family \eqref{eq: omegachibetaV}, and we have neither found them in its further genelisation in \eqref{eq: e88representative14param}
+Therefore, there are no infinite distances inside the family \eqref{eq: omegachibetaV}, and we have neither found them in its further genelisation in \eqref{eq: e88representative14param}.
+This metric was deduced from the scalar kinetic term in eq.~\eqref{eq: maxLag}, with the scalar matrix parameterised by the moduli through the coset representative~\eqref{eq: omegachibetaV}.

 \paragraph{} In the following, we describe two four-parameter families of solution mixing $S^{3}\times M^{3}$ coordinates with $y^{7}$.
 The first family generalises the $\chi_1$ deformations in \eqref{eq:so77case2}, whilst the second contains pure TsT deformations mixing $S^3\times M^3$ and $S^1$ for both topologies.
 Later on, we also discuss deformations that mix $S^{3}$ with $M^{3}=\widetilde{S}^{3}$.